intelligent002/poc-tellescope-integration/readme.md

 ## API Key Setup

-This project requires an environment variable:
+This project requires an environment variable, available in the control panel of tellescope:

 ### Windows (PowerShell)